Our Visa Services

 - He or she is your dependent child of yours, your spouse or de facto partner.
 The child is dependent if he or she has:

-- Not turned 18 years of age; or
+- He or she has not yet turned 18 years of age; or

-- Turned 18 but have not turned 23, but is still dependent on you; or
+- He or she has turned 18 but has not turned 23 and is still dependent on you; or

-- Turned 23 but is still dependent on you due to his or her mental or physical incapacitation.
+- He or she has turned 23 but is still dependent on you due to his or her mental or physical incapacitation.

-If you are a temporary visa holder, you cannot sponsor a relative for permanent residency.
+If you are a temporary visa holder in Australia, you cannot sponsor a relative for permanent residency.
 Nevertheless, you may add members of your family unit to your current temporary visa on certain conditions.
-For example, some visas only allow you to include members of your family unit at the time of applying for your visa.
-Others, such as Temporary Graduate or Student visas, may allow you to subsequently add members of your family unit even after your visa has been granted.
+For example, whilst some visas only allow you to include members of your family unit at the time of applying for your visa, others, such as Temporary Graduate and Student visas,allow you to subsequently add members of your family unit even after your visa has been granted.

 Family Units of an Applicant for Permanent Residency